AnaMelisaGo/portfolio-3-dr-heart-clinic/README.md

 6. Copy the `creds.json` file from the gitpod workspace and paste it into the `Value` field.
 Click `Add` button.
 7. Add `Key`: PORT `Value`: 8000 to improve compatibility with other Python libraries to avoid failed deployment.
 8. Click `Add buildpack`, select `Python` and click `Save changes`.
 9. Click `Add buildpack` again, select `node.js` and click `Save changes`.
-Node.js is needed to handle the mock terminal code.
 Make sure the buildpack are in the right order.
 10. Go to the menu bar again (below the projects name) and click `Deploy`.
 11. Select `Github` as the deployment method and click `Connect to Github` button.
 12. In the Github authorization popup window login to Github using Github username and click `Authorize Heroku` button.